yayinternet/cs193x-course/index.md

 - Cindy Lin, TA (cinlin@)
 - Helen Fang, TA (hfang9@)
 - Zach Maurer, TA (zmaurer@)
+- Everyone: cs193x-spr1617-staff@

 See [staff page]({{ relative }}staff) for office hours.
 All email addresses are @stanford.edu.

+## Feedback
+We would love your feedback on the course!
+To give feedback on homework, please use the feedback form attached to to the submission form.
+(Will be available on HW1 onward.)

+For all other feedback, send an email to the course staff with your suggestions: cs193x-spr1617-staff@stanford.edu.
+If you'd prefer to stay anonymous, you can also message us via our [sayatme link](https://sayat.me/cs193xsp2017).
+Hope to hear from you soon!